 To the company’s credit, those are ambitious and applaudable initiatives.
 Really, kudos to the Walt Disney Company for its commitment to environmental programs.
 Those are great solutions aimed at reducing waste–but the best way is to not waste food in the first place.
 So I would rather just do that whenever possible, while feeling less guilty on the rare occasions when I’m not part of the Clean Plate Club.
 But I digress.

 Ultimately, this was yet another absolutely fantastic dinner at Sebastian’s Bistro.
 The family-style feast continues to hold its own and offers exceptional quality on par with regular table service restaurants at Walt Disney World.
-There is not a single weakness from start to finish in this meal service, and it has not dropped in quality at all in the two-plus years since debuting.
+There is not a single weakness from start to finish in this meal service, and it has not dropped in quality at all in the three years since debuting.

 Sebastian’s Bistro has gotten more expensive, especially when the price increase is viewed in percentage terms.
 It’s now almost as pricey as some all-you-can-eat restaurants of middling quality at Disney’s Hollywood Studios and EPCOT.
 So if you’re already in those parks and want something easier, more efficient, or unlimited, those options are going to get the edge.

 To each their own, but I’ll take quality of Sebastian’s Bistro over the quantity offered by the alternatives.
-Even if the prices were exactly the same (and they aren’t!), I’d choose this over all of those in-park alternatives.
+Even if the prices were exactly the same (and they aren’t!), I’d choose this over all of the aforementioned in-park alternatives.
 Sebastian’s Bistro is also far superior to ‘Ohana when it comes to cuisine quality (and is much cheaper!), making Sebastian’s the easy winner for us over ‘Ohana.

 With that said, I can appreciate that a lot of the appeal of ‘Ohana comes outside cuisine and cost.
 It has a lot going for it in terms of atmosphere, theme, and sentimentality.
 To those points, perhaps it’s time for more Walt Disney World fans to make Sebastian’s Bistro an every-trip tradition, forging new nostalgia for superior food at a lower price!